-Multi-state resources are a specialization of Clones (please ensure you understand the section on clones before continuing) that allow the instances to be in one of two operating modes.
-These modes are called Master and Slave but can mean whatever you wish them to mean.
+Multi-state resources are a specialization of Clone resources; please ensure you understand the section on clones before continuing!
+They allow the instances to be in one of two operating modes; these are called Master and Slave, but can mean whatever you wish them to mean.
 The only limitation is that when an instance is started, it must come up in the Slave state.

 10.3.1.
-Properties
+Multi-state Properties